 The launch of new business, in an existing or new facility, is a complex process, the success of which depends on a wide range of factors, including the production readiness of the Company and its suppliers, as well as factors related to tooling, equipment, employees, initial product quality and other factors.
 A failure to successfully launch material new or takeover business could have an adverse effect on profitability.
-Significant launch costs were incurred by the Company in recent years.
+Significant launch costs have been incurred by the Company in the past.